Hyperparathyroid UK (HPT UK)

 We hope the new initiative by NHS England in January 2025 to cut waiting times and give GPs increased responsibility to request scans and tests, therefore bypassing consultants, will help to unclog the system that has ground to a halt in recent years, with endocrinologists acting as gatekeepers to thousands of hyperparathyroid patients, preventing them from reaching surgeons.
 Endocrinology, rheumatology, urology, neurology, A&E, fracture clinics, GP surgeries have all become overwhelmed.
 We suspect PHPT patients are a substantial bulk of these patients due to poor understanding of PHPT by clinicians.
 This is especially typical for patients with non-classical presentations of primary hyperparathyroidism, especially normocalcaemic PHPT patients.

 Normocalcaemic (NCPHPT) & Normohormonal (NHPHPT) are distinct biochemical presentations of PHPT Both require the same surgery as classical presentation of elevated calcium and parathyroid hormone.
-If your clinicians are not up to date, please ask them to do some research (if we can find it, so can they) or seek a second opinion and consider contacting us.
-Scroll down to the bottom of this page to read the statements from three surgeons who do recognise and operate on NCPHPT patients.
-You will find more on our Surgeons page.
+If your clinicians are not up to date, ask them to do some research (if we can find it, so can they) or seek a second opinion and consider contacting us.
+Scroll down to the bottom of this page to read statements from four surgeons who do recognise and operate on NCPHPT patients.
+You will find more on our recommended surgeons you may wish to contact: Experienced Surgeons. .

 We remain exasperated by the scale of doctors and endocrinologists who still fail to understand that many symptoms, end organ damage of osteoporosis, kidney stones & cardiovascular disease, and of course death, can occur with normal levels of calcium and inappropriately paired PTH - NCPHPT.
 In our experience, many people with NCPHPT, are extremely symptomatic having been undiagnosed/misdiagnosed for years after being told 'Your calcium is not high enough to cause your symptoms'.
 A referral to an experienced parathyroid surgeon who understands NCPHPT is recommended.
 Your GP can refer you directly to most surgeons for a second opinion, removing the necessity to see an endocrinologist first.
 Few endocrinologists seem able to differentiate between primary and secondary hyperparathyroidism.
 Many don't understand hyperparathyroidism at all.
 We remain mystified by their confusions, knowing that hormone regulation is supposedly their specialty.
 The reality is that many of them are diabeticians, masquerading as endocrinologists.
 If your GP refuses to refer you directly, please contact us or look up Patient Choices: https://www.nhs.uk/using-the-nhs/about-the-nhs/your-choices-in-the-nhs/